dev-charles15531/50ProjectsWithVueJs/README.md

-# 50 Days Of Vue JS
+# 50 Projects Of Vue JS
 ## Project 7

 This contains the complete 7th project(Mini Auth).